 What is multi-factor authentication?

 Multi-factor authentication (MFA) is a form of authentication that requires users to provide two or more independent authentication factors, such as a password and biometrics, to verify their identity.
-MFA includes the Knowledge factor (something you know), like a PIN; the Possession factor (something you have), like a mobile device; and the Inherence factor (something you are), like a fingerprint scan.
+MFA includes the knowledge factor (something you know), like a PIN; the possession factor (something you have), like a mobile device; and the inherence factor (something you are), like a fingerprint scan.
 In other words, MFA components must cover different categories or factors.

 Multi-factor authentication vs single-factor and two-factor authentication

 Single-factor authentication means using only one factor to authenticate customers, such as the knowledge factor.
 A username and password login is a common example.
-Two-factor authentication means using two different factors, such as the knowledge and inherence factor.
-An example of this is a password login and an OTP, Single and two-factor authentication are easy for fraudsters to crack, especially if the second factor is a one-time pin (OTP).
+Two-factor authentication (2FA) means using two different factors, such as the knowledge and inherence factor.
+An example of this is a password login and an OTP.
+Single and two-factor authentication are easy for fraudsters to crack, especially if the second factor is a one-time PIN (OTP).
 These solutions offer little protection for banking customers, and expose them to the risk of major fraud losses.
-Multifactor authentication combines more than two factors.
-The most advanced of these can call on many different combinations of active and silent factors depending on the context of the authentication.
-In today’s digital-first society, implementing MFA is a vital security standard for differentiating real users from hackers.

 What are the main benefits of multi-factor authentication for banks?